Five years ago.

 "But how did you end up in Northshore in the first place?"
 Krysta asked.

-"Still in biology?"
-Sydney asked.
+"Still majoring in biology?" said Sydney.

 "Art, with an emphasis in photography."